-Aromanian has some official status in the Republic of Macedonia and is taught in some primary schools there as an optional subject.
-Aromanian speakers in Macedonia have the right to use Aromanian in court, and since 2006 Aromanian has been the second official language (after Macedonian) in the city of Kruševo (Crushuva).
+Aromanian has some official status in the Republic of North Macedonia and is taught in some primary schools there as an optional subject.
+Aromanian speakers in North Macedonia have the right to use Aromanian in court, and since 2006 Aromanian has been the second official language (after Macedonian) in the city of Kruševo (Crushuva).

 Aromanian dialects include Cipan, Vargarean, Sarbean, Farsilotu, Gramustean and Pindean.

 Tuti iatsãli umineshtsã s-fac liberi shi egali la nãmuzea shi-ndrepturli.
 Eali suntu hãrziti cu fichiri shi sinidisi shi lipseashti un cu alantu sh-si poartã tu duhlu-a frãtsãljiljei.

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 (Article 1 of the Universal Declaration of Human Rights)